 The objectives of a Closure Plan are to ensure that:

-The closure of mining activities is a process that is incorporated into the mining life cycle and is conducted in accordance with Good Industry Practice; […]
+The closure of mining activities is a process that is incorporated into the mining life cycle and is conducted in accordance with Good Industry Practice, Best Environmental Practices and Best Available Techniques; […]

-Any restoration commitments will be fulfilled in accordance with predetermined criteria or standards; and
+Any restoration or rehabilitation commitments will be fulfilled in accordance with predetermined criteria or standards; and

 The Closure Plan shall cover the main aspects prescribed by the Authority in annex VIII to these Regulations.

-A Contractor shall maintain the currency and adequacy of its Closure Plan in accordance with Good Industry Practice and the Guidelines.
+A Contractor shall maintain the currency and adequacy of its Closure Plan in accordance with Good Industry Practice, Best Environmental Practices, Best Available Techniques and the relevant Guidelines.

-The Closure Plan shall be updated each time there is a Material Change in a Plan of Work, or, in cases where no such change has occurred, every five years.
+The Closure Plan shall be updated each time there is a Material Change in a Plan of Work, or, in cases where no such change has occurred, every five years and be finalised in accordance with regulation 60(1).

 Regulation 60

-Closure Plan: cessation or suspension of production
+Final Closure Plan: cessation of production

-A Contractor shall, at least 12 months prior to the planned end of Commercial Production or any suspension of activities in the Mining Area under regulation 30, or as soon as is reasonably practicable in the case of any unexpected cessation or suspension, submit to the Secretary-General, for the consideration of the Commission, a final Closure Plan, if such cessation or suspension requires a Material Change to the Closure Plan.
+A Contractor shall, at least 12 months prior to the planned end of Commercial Production, or as soon as is reasonably practicable in the case of any unexpected cessation, submit to the Secretary-General, for the consideration of the Commission, a final Closure Plan, if such cessation requires a Material Change to the Closure Plan, taking into account the results of the monitoring and data and information which has been gathered during the exploitation phase.

-The Commission shall consider the final Closure Plan at its next meeting, provided that it has been circulated at least 30 Days in advance of the meeting.
+The Commission shall examine the final Closure Plan at its next meeting, provided that it has been circulated at least 30 Days in advance of the meeting.

-The Commission shall:

-Approve the final Closure Plan; or

-Suggest amendments to the final Closure Plan as a condition for approval of the plan; and
+If the Commission determines that the final Closure Plan meets the requirements under regulation 59 it shall recommend approval of the final Closure Plan to the Council.

-Reject the final Closure Plan in the event that the amendments are not made by the Contractor.
+If the Commission determines that the final Closure Plan does not meet the requirements under regulation 59, the Commission shall require amendments to the final Closure Plan as a condition for approval of the plan.

+The Commission shall give the Contractor written notice of its decision under paragraph 4 above and provide the Contractor opportunity to make representations, or to submit a revised final Closure Plan for the Commission’s consideration, within 90 Days of the date of notification to the Contractor.

+At its next available meeting, the Commission shall consider any such representations made or revised final Closure Plan submitted by the Contractor when preparing its report and recommendation to the Council, provided that the representations have been circulated at least 30 Days in advance of that meeting.

-The Commission shall review the amount of the Environmental Performance Guarantee provided under regulation 27.
+The Commission shall review the amount of the Environmental Performance Guarantee provided under regulation 26.

-Draft regulation 59
+The Council shall consider the report and recommendation of the Commission relating to the approval of the final Closure plan.

+Regulation 61

 Post-closure monitoring

-Upon cessation or suspension of activities in the Mining Area, a Contractor shall implement the final Closure Plan in accordance with the conditions of its implementation, and shall report to the Secretary-General on the progress of such implementation, including the results of monitoring under paragraph 2 below.
+A Contractor shall implement the final Closure Plan in accordance with the conditions of its implementation, and shall report to the Secretary-General on the progress of such implementation, including the results of monitoring under paragraph 2 below as set out in the final Closure Plan.

-The Contractor shall continue to monitor the Marine Environment for such period after the cessation or suspension of activities as is set out in the final Closure Plan. […]
+The Contractor shall continue to monitor the Marine Environment for such period after the cessation of activities as is set out in the final Closure Plan. […]

 Part VII Financial terms of an exploitation contract